 Welcome to the University of Arizona’s History Department Writing Center.
 Our goal is to ensure that you have access to resources to help improve your skills as a student and future professional.
 In this site you will find guides for basic writing, a FAQ section for common problems while writing history, and the history TA's contact information.

 Here are some links to Purdue’s OWL workshops.
 These useful PowerPoint presentations will guide you through some general writing skills that students are expected to know at the college level.
-The OWL program has been very successful in improving the writing skills of participating student and these little guides and sure to be a great benefit.
+The OWL program has been very successful in improving the writing skills of participating students and these little guides and sure to be a great benefit.

 What is the general format of a history essay?